Back to Expertise

 April 17, 2020

-contracts litigation machine learning artificial intelligence prashant dubey covid-19 force majeure adversarial techniques kindness contract insights
+contracts litigation machine learning artificial intelligence covid-19 force majeure adversarial techniques kindness contract insights

 Rich Gorelick, former GC of Integra LifeSciences, cautions lawyers about turning into instant gladiators when trying to defend against suppliers’ invocation of force majeure clauses.